 The life of St. Albert covered almost all of the 13th century.
 His father was a very wealthy German nobleman, and Albert was able to receive an excellent education at the best universities of his day.
 He was a philosopher, a bishop, a prolific writer, and one of the most influential scientists of the Middle Ages.
 We all know the phrase, “a know-it-all” – but St. Albert really was, and in the best sense.
 He was able to compile a complete system of all the knowledge of his day.
 The subjects he encompassed included astronomy, mathematics, economics, logic, rhetoric, ethics, politics, metaphysics and all branches of natural science.
 It would take him more than 20 years to complete this phenomenal presentation.

 St. Albert taught that there was no discrepancy between theology and science; rather, they were simply different aspects of a harmonious whole.
 Among his most important contributions to the development of scientific thought in the Middle Ages was helping the scholarly community to recognize the value of Aristotle’s philosophy, and he had as one of his chief students, St. Thomas Aquinas.
 It was Thomas who carried St. Albert’s teaching out to its logical conclusions.

 St. Albert is the only scholar of his time to have earned the title "Great" -- a title that was applied to him even during his lifetime.

-O God, who gavest grace unto blessed Albert, thy bishop and doctor, to become great because of his subjection of this world’s wisdom to a childlike faith in thee: Grant us, we beseech thee, in such wise to follow his doctrine that finally we may enjoy the fullness of thy light in heaven; through Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
+O God, who gavest grace unto blessed Albert, thy Bishop and Doctor, to become truly great in the subjection of human wisdom to divine faith: grant us, we beseech thee, so to follow in the footsteps of his teaching; that we may enjoy the perfect light in heaven; through Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.